BestTimesToVisit.com Logo

 culture

 Learn a few basic Russian phrases – many people in Almaty speak Russian, even if it's not their first language.
-A simple 'Zdravstvuyte' (hello) and 'Spasibo' (thank you) go a long way in showing respect and making a positive impression.
+A simple 'Zdravstvuyte' (hello) and 'Spasibo' (thank you) go a long way in showing respect.

 food